-C. Provide and/or promote appropriate postvention response to health care providers, first responders, and others affected by the suicide death of a patient.
+C. Provide and/or promote appropriate postvention response to behavioral health, health care providers, first responders, and others affected by the suicide death of a patient.

 A. Improve the timeliness and usefulness of suicide-related vital records data from state medical examiners, coroners, and hospitals.

 - Assess the possibilities for working with medical examiners to improve the accuracy and timeliness of suicide reporting.